adrianFD22/adrianFD22.github.io/content/sections/2_CV/index.md

 ## Teaching

+2024-2025
+:   Problem sessions: Using Sagemath.

 2023-2024
-:   Problem sessions: Fundamentals of mathematics.
+:   Problem sessions: Using Maple.
 :   Problem sessions: Coding theory and cryptography.
 :   Problem sessions: Cryptography.

 ## Talks and posters

+2025
+:   Talk: *Distributed matrix multiplication using multivariate polynomials* at Error-correcting codes and combinatorial structures workshop.

 2025
 :   Talk: *Distributed matrix multiplication using multivariate polynomials* at RSME's 7th Congress of Young Researchers.